 Welcome to our latest lab member, Laurens Stouthart!
 Laurens is visiting us from the Netherlands.
 Welcome Laurens!

 Prospective StudentsGraduate students

-I look for students (both PhD and MS) who are inquisitive, motivated, independent, hard-working, with good communication and writing skills.
+I look for students who are inquisitive, motivated, independent, hard-working, with good communication and writing skills.
 These characteristics are absolutely essential to be successful in my lab.
-If you are interested in joining the lab, please email Nhu directly with the following documents: 1) a detailed CV, and 2) a statement of your interests (see below for example) highlighting your career goals, research interests, and how you see yourself fitting into the larger research themes of the lab, and the skills that you have that can potentially contribute to the lab and topic of study.
-Feel free to attach and supporting documents that might be helpful (CV, transcripts, etc...).
+If you are interested in joining the lab, please email Nhu directly with the following documents: 1) a detailed CV, and 2) a statement of interest that highlights who you are, your career goals, why you want to join my lab group, how you see yourself fitting into the larger research themes of the lab, and the skills that you have that can potentially contribute to the lab and topic of study.
+Feel free to attach and supporting documents that might be helpful (CV, transcripts, publications, etc...).
 I will not respond to introductory emails that appear to be pre-formed and sent to a large number of potential advisors, so if you are truly interested, be sure that you follow the guidelines above.
-Once we agreed about you joining the lab, you will apply to the Department of Tropical Plant and Soil Sciences.
-Once you have been accepted, you will then officially begin your research and training.
+Once we agreed about you joining the lab, you will apply to the Department of Tropical Plant and Soil Sciences (TPSS).
+Once you have been officially accepted into the department, you will then begin your research and training.

 - Useful resources

 An example of how to craft an effective introductory email

 An example of how to write an effective research interest statement.
 Or search the web for many, many more examples.